· ·

 There were so many people waiting around because of that – it was pretty chaotic.

-🦄 While you are in Vatican City, an great tour you can do is the Angels and Demons Tour based on the famous book by Dan Brown.
+🦄 While you are in Vatican City, a great tour you can do is the Angels and Demons Tour based on the famous book by Dan Brown.
 I have written a whole post about it: Angels And Demons Tour In Rome.
 You visit St. Peter’s Square on that trip.

 2. St. Peter’s Basilica